William F. Garrison: Operation Gothic Serpent

 Garrison commanded Task Force Ranger during Operation Gothic Serpent in Somalia, a military operation conducted in Mogadishu, Somalia, by an American-led coalition during the Somali Civil War in 1993.
 The primary objective of the operation was to capture Somali military officer Mohamed Farrah Aidid, who was wanted by the Unified Task Force after his attacks against United Nations troops in 1992.
 The operation took place from August to October 1993 and was supervised by the United States' Joint Special Operations Command (JSOC).

-The mission ultimately culminated in what became known as the 1993 Battle of Mogadishu.
+The mission culminated in what became known as the 1993 Battle of Mogadishu.
 Garrison took full responsibility for the tactical setbacks experienced in Operation Gothic Serpent, which effectively ended his military career.

 Mark Bowden, the author of Black Hawk Down: A Story of Modern War, described Garrison as a military ascetic.
 According to Bowden's description Garrison tirelessly worked to serve his country and would do anything for his soldiers.
 Some of Garrison's subordinates have also spoken publicly about their former commander.
 Staff Sergeant Dan Schilling, an Air Force Combat Controller who took part in Operation Gothic Serpent, shared his feelings about Garrison in the book:

 By September 1996, Garrison had retired at the rank of major general and settled into a ranch near the community of Hico, Texas.